MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 # List of calculation context

 In aggregation functions, the calculation context defines the data scope that's used as the source for the aggregation.
-Minit provides several data calculation modes, which are described in [Requirements for application](requirements-for-application.md).
+The Process Mining desktop app provides several data calculation modes, which are described in [Requirements for application](requirements-for-application.md).

 Custom metrics can include nested aggregations, or aggregations used in an expression.
 For example, the expression `AVG(DURATION()/AVG(AllInView, DURATION()))` returns the ratio of the average duration of certain activities or edges to the average duration of all activities or edges.